- Custom SaaS App Development

 Mixed tenancy is an architectural paradigm in which one or more parts of an application are dedicated to each tenant or customer, while the rest of the components are shared between all the tenants.

-Benefits Of Deploying SaaS Architecture
+Benefits of Deploying SaaS Architecture

 - It helps you avoid expensive maintenance, as your SaaS vendor will take care of the backend infrastructure on your behalf.